 Customer Service Tip #2:

 Remember that your staff members will treat your customers the same way they are treated by you.
 They’re taking their cue from you and other management personnel.
 Are you out there greeting your employees each day; do you actively attempt to accommodate their requests; are you polite and respectful in your dealing with them; when they speak are you listening – really listening?
-Consistently rude customer service is a reflection of management behaviour, more so than of employees’ behaviour.
+Consistently rude customer service is a reflection of management behavior, more so than of employees’ behavior.

 When a regular customer enters your facility, would you recognize them?
 Do you even know who your customers are?
 Do you remember their name and call them by their name?
 We all like to feel important, and when you call someone by name it’s a very simple way of saying to that customer ‘You’re important to me, and I value you as a customer’.

 Customer Service Tip #4:

 Go the extra mile for excellent customer service.
 It’s those little things that customers remember: that ‘thank you’ note you included in their package; the birthday card, and so on.
 There are many ways of keeping in contact with your customers and bringing them closer to you.

 Customer Service Tip #5:

 Greet your customers immediately they enter your store.
 Many customers can enter a store, browse, and then leave, all without ever being acknowledged.
 Your customers should be greeted at the door: it’s your way of saying ‘Thank you for coming into our store – we appreciate the opportunity to serve you’.
 Perhaps they will buy something; maybe they won’t; but they’ll still leave your store in a happy frame of mine.

 The old saying ‘Do you want to be right or do you want to be happy’ fits here.
 Do you want to be right and lose a customer?
 Are you happy to lose a customer forever just because you wouldn’t give them the benefit of the doubt?
 You can’t win an argument with a customer – so don’t ever put them in the position of having to defend themselves.